 That depends on the service you’re having.
 If you are uncomfortable about disrobing, we here at Michigan Massage and Wellness offer several services that you can remain fully clothed for, such as MPS Therapy (although we may need to move some clothing a little so we can have some skin contact, but we can even use the Dolphin Neurostim through denim).
 Fascial Stretch Therapy requires you to be wearing loose, comfortable clothing.
-And with Brenda taking an assisted stretching training next month, we will have another stretching service that you don’t need to get naked for.
 There’s also Lokte Method (and if you’ve been in the studio area of our office in the winter, you know that you need to dress warmly for that!)

 Again, that depends.
 If you’re dealing with an acute injury or chronic pain, the more frequently the better.
 However, we understand that regular massage and bodywork sessions may not be in everyones schedule or budget, but let me be completely honest here: that herniated disk that is compressing on your cervical nerves and causing numbness and tingling down your arm isn’t going to go away if you’re not doing some self care at home in between your massage sessions.
 And we’re not going to correct a problem that’s been bothering you for 6 days, 6 weeks, 6 months or 6 years in a single visit.

-Now, if you generally feel good and nothing actually hurts (as in causes you physical pain when you do something like move or cough), a lot of our clients get tremendous benefit from a monthly session.
-We are now offering a monthly ‘maintenance’ massage membership option for those of you that want to start taking better care of your body and deter any injuries from happening.
+Now, if you generally feel good and nothing actually hurts (as in causes you physical pain when you do something like move or cough), a lot of our clients get tremendous benefit from a monthly ‘maintenance’ session.

 Let me be perfectly clear here.
 WE DON’T CARE IF YOU DIDN’T SHAVE YOUR LEGS.
 I joke with my client that always apologizes and tell her “psh, you’re just another body to me”.
 But seriously.
 You’re fine.
 Now, if you’re coming to see us after you just did a Crossfit workout or ran a 10k in the middle of July and you didn’t shower?
 Then yes, we will be grossed out and we might secretly shame you.
 Do yourself (and us) a favor and rinse off if you’re smelly.